-Under the Plan Assets Regulation, an entity is an õoperating companyö if it is primarily engaged, directly or through a majority-owned subsidiary or subsidiaries, in the production or sale of a product or service other than the investment of capital.
-In addition, the Plan Assets Regulation provides that the term operating company includes an entity qualifying as a real estate operating company (õREOCö).
-An entity is a REOC if (i) on its õinitial valuation dateö and on at least one day within each õannual valuation period,ö at least 50% of the entityøs assets, valued at cost (other than short-term investments pending long-term commitment or distribution to investors) are invested in real estate that is managed or developed and with respect to which such entity has the right to substantially participate directly in management or development activities; and (ii) such entity in the ordinary course of its business is engaged directly in the management and development of real estate during specified periods.
-The õinitial valuation dateö is the date on which an entity first makes an investment that is not a short-term investment of funds pending long-term commitment.
-An entityøs õannual valuation periodö is a pre-established period not exceeding 90 days in duration, which begins no later than the anniversary of the entityøs initial valuation date.
+Under the Plan Assets Regulation, an entity is an operating company it is primarily engaged, directly or through a majority-owned subsidiary or subsidiaries, in the production or sale of a product or service other than the investment of capital.
+In addition, the Plan Assets Regulation provides that the term operating company includes an entity qualifying as a real estate operating company (TREOC).
+An entity is a REOC if (i) on its initial valuation date and on at least one day within each annual valuation period, at least 50% of the entity assets, valued at cost (other than short-term investments pending long-term commitment or distribution to investors) are invested in real estate that is managed or developed and with respect to which such entity has the right to substantially participate directly in management or development activities; and (ii) such entity in the ordinary course of its business is engaged directly in the management and development of real estate during specified periods.
+The initial valuation date is the date on which an entity is rannual valuation period is a pre-established period not exceeding 90 days in duration, which begins no later than the anniversary of the entity initial valuation date.

-If our assets are deemed to constitute ERISA õplan assetsö (i.e., if we fail to qualify as a REOC as of our initial valuation date, or during any subsequent annual valuation period, and one or more of our classes of common stock fail to qualify as a õpublicly offered securityö), certain transactions that we might enter into, or may have entered into, in the ordinary course of our business may constitute non-exempt õprohibited transactionsö under Section 406 of ERISA or Section 4975 of the Code, may have to be rescinded and may give rise to prohibited transaction excise taxes and fiduciary liability, as described above.
-In addition, if our assets are deemed to be õplan assetsö of an ERISA Plan, our management, as well as various providers of fiduciary or other services to us, and any other parties with authority or control with respect to us or our assets, may be considered fiduciaries under ERISA and Section 4975 of the Code, or otherwise parties in interest or disqualified persons by virtue of their provision of such services (and there could be an improper delegation of authority to such providers).
+If our assets are deemed to constitute ERISA plan assets (i.e., if we fail to qualify as a REOC as of our initial valuation date, or during any subsequent annual valuation period, and one or more of our classes of common stock fail to qualify as a publicly offered security, certain transactions that we might enter into, or may have entered into, in the ordinary course of our business may constitute non-exempt prohibited transactions under Section 406 of ERISA or Section 4975 of the Code, may have to be rescinded and may give rise to prohibited transaction excise taxes and fiduciary liability, as described above.
+In addition, if our assets are deemed to be plan assets of an ERISA Plan, our management, as well as various providers of fiduciary or other services to us, and any other parties with authority or control with respect to us or our assets, may be considered fiduciaries under ERISA and Section 4975 of the Code, or otherwise parties in interest or disqualified persons by virtue of their provision of such services (and there could be an improper delegation of authority to such providers).

-In addition, ERISA generally provides that discretionary authority with respect to the management and disposition of the assets of an ERISA Plan may be delegated to certain õinvestment managersö who acknowledge that they are fiduciaries of the ERISA Plan.
+In addition, ERISA generally provides that discretionary authority with respect to the management and disposition of the assets of an ERISA Plan may be delegated to certain $\Box$ investment managers $\Box$ who acknowledge that they are fiduciaries of the ERISA Plan.
 In such case, an ERISA Plan fiduciary who has appointed an investment manager will generally not be liable for the acts of such investment manager.
-We do not expect to be an õinvestment managerö within the meaning of ERISA.
-Consequently, if our assets are deemed to constitute õplan assetsö of any stockholder which is an ERISA Plan, the fiduciary of any such ERISA Plan may not be protected from liability resulting from our decisions.
-Moreover, if our underlying assets were deemed to be assets constituting õplan assets,ö there are several other provisions of
+We do not expect to be an $\Box$ investment manager $\Box$ within the meaning of ERISA.
+Consequently, if our assets are deemed to constitute $\Box$ plan assets $\Box$ of any stockholder which is an ERISA Plan, the fiduciary of any such ERISA Plan may not be protected from liability resulting from our decisions.
+Moreover, if our underlying assets were deemed to be assets constituting $\Box$ plan assets, $\Box$ there are several other provisions of